riatelab/magrit/docs/en/access-the-app.md

 Magrit v1 was available from 2017 to July 2024 at the URL [https://magrit.cnrs.fr/](https://magrit.cnrs.fr/).

-As of July 4, 2024, this version is no longer maintained but remains accessible online, for an indefinite period, at the address [https://magrit.cnrs.fr/v1/](https://magrit.cnrs.fr/v1/).
+As of July 4, 2024, this version is no longer maintained but remains accessible online, for an indefinite period, at the address <a target="_self" href="https://magrit.cnrs.fr:9999/">https://magrit.cnrs.fr:9999/</a>.